Shashi Tharoor's Oxford Union speech: Tharoor's speech

 Tharoor then discussed India's participation in the First and Second World Wars.
 Noting that one-sixth of British Imperial servicemen in the First World War were Indians, Tharoor focused on the significant economic and human costs incurred by Indians through their mandatory participation in the conflicts, which cost India "8 billion pounds".
 Tharoor argued that India's contributions to the British war effort significantly damaged the Indian economy.
 He also noted that Britain incurred a war debt of 3 billion pounds, 1.25 billion of which was owed to India and never repaid.
 Turning his attention to the infrastructure implemented by the British in India, such as railways, Tharoor argued that it was constructed for the purpose of aiding the economic exploitation of the country, rather than out of a genuine desire to help the interests of the Indian public.

 Tharoor rebutted arguments by the opposition which mentioned British aid money to India, noting the amount of aid money sent by Britain was equal to the total money spent by the Indian government annually on fertiliser subsidies; this drew applause from the audience.
 Tharoor pointed out that reparations had been paid by governments in the past, pointing to British reparations to the Māori and similar payments from the Italian, German and Japanese governments.
-He continued his criticisms of the arguments made by other speakers in the debate, one of which was the argument that colonialism had given "democracy" to India: "It’s a bit rich to oppress, enslave, kill, torture, maim people for 200 years and then celebrate the fact that they are democratic at the end of it.
+He continued his criticisms of the arguments made by other speakers in the debate, one of which was the argument that colonialism had given "democracy" to India: "It's a bit rich to oppress, enslave, kill, torture, maim people for 200 years and then celebrate the fact that they are democratic at the end of it.
 We were denied democracy, so we had to snatch it, seize it from you."

-Tharoor ended his speech by focusing on the principle of owing reparations, rather that explaining what they would consist of.
+Tharoor ended his speech by focusing on the principle of owing reparations, rather than explaining what they would consist of.
 He argued that the concept of a "moral debt" was more important than financial debt, being a tool of atonement for wrongs committed in the past: "the principle is what matters".
 He suggested that Britain pay one pound sterling per annum for the next two centuries as a form of symbolic reparations for "200 years of Britain in India".
 Tharoor spoke for about fifteen minutes, seven more than what was allotted to him.
 At the end of the debate, the side in favour of the motion won the debate with 185 votes for to 56 against.